zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

     -c ecr_registry
 ```

-Let's set this stack as active so we use it by default for the remainder of
+Let's set this stack as active, so we use it by default for the remainder of
 this tutorial:

 ```shell